May 07, 2019

 "We are excited about the enhancements we're making to the orthopedic program at Tulane Lakeside," Dr. O'Brien said of the Metairie campus.
 "New access points and convenient locations can make a big difference, especially for patients suffering from joint pain."

-To learn more about the Tulane Health System's orthopedic and sports medicine services, please visit https://tulanehealthcare.com/service/bone-joint-care.
+Learn more about the Tulane Health System's orthopedic and sports medicine services.
 To make an appointment with a Tulane orthopedic specialist, please call the Tulane Orthopedic Clinic at (504) 899-2177.